KatyOtterstedt/DifferentialExpressionTCGA/README.md

 Content
 ------------
+Filtering workflow contains the workflow used when filtering patients before performing the analysis and standard workflow contains the workflow used when filtering patients after performing the analysis.
+No significant differences were found among these two workflows for the performed analysis, but it cannot be ruled out that differences might arise when performing this analysis using a different cohort or gene of interest.
 | Filename      | Description   |
 |------------------|-------------|
 | 1)Preprocessing_DE | This file contains preprocessing of samples to filter samples with low expression, detection of outliers and data normalisation.
 Should NOT be overlooked. |